MichaelVered/ResolveLight/utilities/README.md

 - `1`: One or more tests failed

 **Key Features:**
-- **Comprehensive Coverage**: Tests all components of the agentic workflow
+- **End-to-End Testing**: Tests complete agentic workflow as users experience it
+- **Real Agent Responses**: Captures actual agent decisions and routing
+- **Event-Driven Architecture**: Uses ADK plugins for real-time result capture
-- **Detailed Reporting**: Shows exactly what passed/failed and why
+- **Comprehensive Reporting**: Shows agentic workflow results and routing decisions
-- **Exception Tracking**: Identifies invoices that require manual review
-- **Queue Analysis**: Shows routing distribution across different queues
-- **Golden Dataset Validation**: Ensures the synthetic data works correctly
+- **Golden Dataset Validation**: Ensures synthetic data works with agentic workflow

+**Benefits over Direct Tool Testing:**
+- Tests the actual user experience (agentic workflow)
+- Validates complete end-to-end process
+- Captures real agent responses and routing decisions
+- More realistic testing than direct tool calls
+- Tests agent prompts and tool orchestration

 This script is essential for:
 - Validating changes to the agentic workflow
-- Ensuring the golden dataset remains consistent
+- Ensuring the golden dataset works with agents
-- Identifying regressions in validation logic
+- Testing agent prompts and tool orchestration
-- Monitoring the health of the entire system
+- Monitoring the health of the complete system
+- Validating end-to-end user experience